 The game starts out like any other adventure game as you wake up in your room and commence rummaging around the house pulling open drawers, finding items, and trying to figure out where to go.
 Thankfully that’s something Shenmue does do right as I rarely didn’t know what to do or where to go.
 After setting foot in the village I watched a few cutscenes, knocked on about a dozen doors, and kept going through the town figuring out where to go.
 Eventually, I ended up in the main city where half of the game takes place.
 The first few hours have Ryo running around asking questions to get clues to then go to that person or place for either a cutscene or more clues.
 This continuous cycle of clue finding felt satisfying as I met some interesting characters and felt connected to the world of Shenmue.

-Sadly, there’s a huge disappointingly frustrating factor about all of these events: They are time sensitive.
+Sadly, there’s a huge disappointingly frustrating factor about all of these events: They are time-sensitive.
 You have to wait for in-game time to pass before certain events unfold.
-That wouldn’t be so bad but you can’t skip time so I literally went and did other things like chores, cook, or play a different game while time passed.
+That wouldn’t be so bad but you can’t skip time so I literally went and did other things like chores, cooking, or playing a different game while time passed.
 Sometimes it would take almost 45 minutes for time to pass where I need it to be, then a small cutscene would play out, then it’s back to waiting again once I find the next clue that requires more waiting.
-It would also be fine if there were things to do, but outside of a few real Sega arcade games, and collecting Gotcha prizes there’s no side quests or anything to do.
+It would also be fine if there were things to do, but outside of a few real Sega arcade games, and collecting Gotcha prizes there are no side quests or anything to do.
 It’s so incredibly boring to sit and wait through all of this, and if you miss your time frame you have to wait again.
 Waiting also goes for catching the bus to the harbor and working a real forklift job.

 Oh my God, yes the infamous forklift section of the game.
 This literally took up an entire 4 hours of the game.
 You work 8-5 for 5 in-game days driving a forklift from one end of the harbor and loading boxes into a warehouse.
 It’s both beautifully addictive and stupidly frustrating and annoying.
 All of this is so the Mad Angels, a drug cartel, in the game will pick on you because you’re new and you can obtain information from them after every fight.
 Not to mention the annoying forklift race at the beginning of each day with the same track.
 Man, it’s so stupid and frustrating and I both loved it and hated it.